-All of these college and university presidents have demonstrated that they are true leaders by joining the Amethyst Initiative.
+All of these college and university presidents have shown that they are true leaders by joining the Amethyst Initiative.

 1. Amethyst Initiative.
 Why I Signed. amethystinitiative.org/article/view/21723/1/3831

 7. Daniel F. Sullivan.
 Student drinking: college students can safely learn limits.
-Albany Times Union, September 28, 2008.
+Albany Times Union.

 10. Sharon Herzberger.
 Why I signed on to Amethyst .
 Whittier College’s president calls for a more coolheaded discussion on revisiting drinking-age laws.
-Los Angeles Times, August 28, 2008.
+LA Times.

 11. James T. Harris III.
 From hallowed halls, a call to open debate on drinking age.
-Philadelphia Inquirer, August 26, 2008.
+Philadelphia Inquirer.

 13. Thomas E. Long.
 We need to talk about drinking laws again.
-Lancaster Sunday News, September 7, 2008.
+Lancaster Sunday News.

 16. Bobby Fong.
 Start discussing ways to educate about alcohol.
-Indianapolis Star, September 7, 2008.
+Indianapolis Star.